 Domaine Julien Masquin Memora is usually a blend of 60% Grenache and 40% Syrah.
 But the ratio of the blend can vary.
 The vineyard is located in the Pignan sector, not that far from Chateau Rayas, in the cooler, sandy terroir of that area.
 The wine is aged for an average of 12 months before bottling in foudres and tank.

-Serving and Decanting Domaine Julien Masquin with Wine, Food Pairing Tips
+Serving Domaine Julien Masquin with Wine, Food Pairing Tips

 The white wine of Domaine Julien Masquin is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.